apache/james-project/server/apps/scaling-pulsar-smtp/README.md

 ## Building

-In order to build both the ZIP and docker packaging, run:
+In order to build the docker packaging, run:

 ```
 mvn clean install -DskipTests